 - Trusted: whether to send P-Asserted-Identity or not.
 Enabling this flag will result into adding to outgoing calls a P-Asserted-Identity header with real user identity and Privacy header to declare the user requested privacy.
 If not enabled and privacy is requested, only the anonymous From header is set; - Enable SIP ping: check the SIP gateway reachability using SIP OPTIONS method.
-If the ping fails or a SIP error message is returned, the gateway will be marked down; - Ping frequency: how often to probe for the gateway status; - Max forwards: if set, overrides the Max-Forwards value sent by the provider for inbound calls via this gateway; check section below for further details; - Force host: is set, force the call signaling trough this host, ignoring DNS resolution of the realm.
+If the ping fails or a SIP error message is returned, the gateway will be marked down; - Put extension in contact: force extension value in the contact header during registration.
+If extension is blank, username it will be used; - Ping frequency: how often to probe for the gateway status; - Max forwards: if set, overrides the Max-Forwards value sent by the provider for inbound calls via this gateway; check section below for further details; - Force host: is set, force the call signaling trough this host, ignoring DNS resolution of the realm.
 Does not override proxy settings, so to properly use this parameter, do not set proxy.
 Useful when a realm is needed, but is not published over DNS;